davidfalconer1/pra/README.md

-Havent managed to complete everything, but got what I could done in 4 hours.
+Haven't managed to complete everything, but got what I could done in 4 hours.

 Things to note.